jembi/eptsreports-doc-helpsite/README.md

 Overview
 --------
-A simple prototype website for publishing training materials.
+A simple prototype website for publishing changes that take place during the report programming

 Usage
 -----